Updated on August 21, 2017

-The Top 10 Books on My Christmas Wish List
+The Top 10 Books on My Holiday Wish List

 As I have said before, I used to be an avid reader growing up.
 Even now, I absolutely love reading.
 But, as I got older I’ve had less and less time to read.
 Or maybe I just wasn’t making the time.
 Either way, adulting definitely distracted me from my favorite hobby.
 Thankfully, I have started to get back into it.

 Here’s a list of books that I have on my Christmas wish list.
 Some of them I have been hearing great buzz about lately and others are books I have known about the past few years but I haven’t gotten around to reading them.
 This holiday season, I hope to get all of the books on this list, and more!